Krylov Complexity in early universe: Summary and outlook

-Secondly, our results indicate that the Krylov complexity in a weak dissipative system (RD or MD) will not follow the general discussions mentioned in Sec. \ref{general discussion of phi}.
-One possible explanation for this discrepancy is the neglect of decoherence in curvature perturbation during horizon exits.
-Ref. \cite{Bhattacharjee:2022lzy} suggests that decoherence in circuit complexity may lead to this phenomenon of saturation.
-A similar concept might apply to Krylov complexity, particularly concerning the role of decoherence in the construction of the wave function.
+Secondly, our findings demonstrate that in a weakly dissipative system (such as during RD or MD), the behavior of Krylov complexity deviates from the general behavior outlined in Sec.~\ref{general discussion of phi}.
+One plausible explanation for this discrepancy is the neglect of decoherence effects in the curvature perturbations upon horizon exit.
+As suggested in Ref.~\cite{Bhattacharjee:2022lzy}, decoherence can lead to a saturation phenomenon in circuit complexity.
+A conceptually similar mechanism may govern Krylov complexity, particularly regarding the influence of decoherence on the structure of the wave function.

-Thirdly, we have already obtained the open two-mode squeezed state as described in \eqref{wave function of open system}.
-In light this wave function, we can explore several additional avenues.
-For instance, we can calculate the two-point correlation functions to derive the power spectrum.
-Since the derivation of this wave function is model-independent, we have the flexibility to utilize different models of this wave function to test its validity.
-Conversely, we can also constrain the parameters $\mu_1$ and $\mu_2$ based on data from the Cosmic Microwave Background (CMB).
-Furthermore, it is important to highlight that Ref. \cite{Adhikari:2022oxr} indicates the potential application of the CV conjecture to Krylov complexity during inflation; however, their approach is tailored for a closed system.
-In contrast, our universe is fundamentally an open system, which provides us with the opportunity to further investigate the validity of the CV conjecture for Krylov complexity within the context of open systems.
+Thirdly, having derived the open two-mode squeezed state wave function presented in \eqref{wave function of open system}, several promising avenues for further investigation emerge.
+For instance, this wave function can be used to calculate two-point correlation functions and derive the corresponding power spectrum.
+Given that its derivation is model-independent, it offers the flexibility to test its validity by applying it within different theoretical models.
+Conversely, parameters such as $\mu_1$ and $\mu_2$ can be constrained using observational data from the Cosmic Microwave Background (CMB).
+Furthermore, it is noteworthy that Ref.~\cite{Adhikari:2022oxr} suggests the potential applicability of the Complexity=Volume (CV) conjecture to Krylov complexity during inflation, although their analysis is confined to a closed system.
+In contrast, since our universe is fundamentally an open system, our framework provides a distinct opportunity to investigate the validity of the CV conjecture for Krylov complexity within an open-system methodology.